 Ans.
 Cord wind-ups can be used to wind any stray wires about the house, preventing your children from stumbling over them or becoming strangled.
 Having these is a good home safety tip.

 Ans.
 These strips cover the gap where children’s fingers are most prone to get caught.
 These strips fill the gap between the door and the hinge, preventing your child’s fingers from becoming caught within.

 Ans.
 Accidents happen no matter how many precautions and preventive measures are taken.
 In such situations, the only course of action is to be prepared.
 Learn the basics of CPR to help your child breathe again if they choke or pass out.
 Keep a first-aid kit on hand, stocked with bandages, creams, burn treatments, bite antidotes, and anything else you think might be needed quickly.
 Keep the contact information for a local doctor or someone who can provide medical assistance in the first aid kit so you may reach them quickly.

 Ans.
-Yes, it is a one-time investment, so make sure you buy the best ones.
-Also as a safety rule for kids, teach them how to work the fire extinguisher in case of an emergency.
+Yes, it is a one-time investment and a great way to maintain safety precautions at home, so make sure you buy the best ones for keeping children safe at home.
+Also, as a safety rule for kids, teach them how to work the fire extinguisher in case of an emergency.